 Housing Benefit

-If you are unable to claim Universal Credit, you can claim for help with paying your rent through Housing Benefit.
-To make a claim, you need to contact your Local Authority.
+If you're not eligible for Universal Credit, you may be able to get help with your rent through Housing Benefit.
+To apply, contact your Local Authority.

-You can make a claim for Housing Benefit if you are exempt from claiming Universal Credit for the following reasons:
+You can make a new claim for Housing Benefit if:

-• You are part of a couple and one of you has reached State Pension age and has started claiming Pension Credit (for you both) before 15 May 2019
+You are part of a couple and one of you has reached State Pension age and started claiming Pension Credit for both of you before 15 May 2019

-• you’re in supported, sheltered or temporary housing.
+You live in supported, sheltered or temporary housing

-For advice and support with claiming benefits, contact our Income Team on 0344 736 0066.
+If you need advice or support with claiming benefits, contact our Income Team on 0344 736 0066.

 What happens if I am a joint tenant and one of us leaves the property?